limjunhau/P2/README.md

 # P2

-This is a repo for P2
+This is a repo for P2 in P3